 Antti Miihkinen works at the Turku School of Economics as a University lecturer.
-In addition, he works at the Aalto University School of Business (Department of accounting) as a grant scholar.
+In addition, he works at the Aalto University School of Business (Department of Accounting) as a grant scholar.
 His research interests are in corporate disclosures (especially risk reporting) and other topics relating to corporate governance (e.g. board characteristics), auditing and assurance, and accounting education.
-He has served on the editorial board of The International Journal of Accounting since the beginning of the year 2020.
+He is an Associate Editor of Accounting Education and serves on the editorial board of two other scientific journals (The International Journal of Accounting; Journal of International Accounting, Auditing and Taxation).
 He has completed the teacher’s pedagogical studies in university pedagogy.
-He teaches and supervises at the bachelor's and master's level and has also done some executive education.
+He teaches accounting at the bachelor's and master's level and supervises bachelor’s and master’s theses.
+Antti has also done some executive education.

 Antti enjoys sports in all forms and has been competing at a national level in the decathlon in which he has won several championship medals.
-Nowadays his hobby is track & field at the masters level where he has won three World Championships and one European Championships bronze medals.
-His other hobbies are golf, fishing, reading, dancing, and photographing.
+Nowadays he enjoys doing all kinds of sports such as track & field, gym training, dancing, and alpine skiing.

-To find more information on his research, please see Antti's CV from his Aalto website:
+To find more information on his research profile, please visit his Aalto website: